aandresweb/libro-reclamaciones-javascript/README.md

 ```
 ### Deployment

-to deploy the website you must upload the following files and folders
+To deploy the website you must upload the following files and folders
  - index.html
  - bundle.js
  - app